 The Old Man and the Sea is a favorite novel of mine, and I try to read it every three to five years.

-I find myself intrigued when reading about Santiago, the old fisherman, hunting and catching the great marlin in the Gulf Stream near Cuba.
-His resolve to not give up the fight, even after the capture, inspires me never to give up by putting life into the proper perspective.
+I find myself intrigued when reading about Santiago, the old fisherman, hunting, and catching the great marlin in the Gulf Stream near Cuba.
+His resolve to not give up the fight, even after the capture, inspires me to never give up by putting life into the proper perspective.

 Quotes cited from “The Old Man and the Sea” follow this format: (Page Number)

 1. Every day is a new day.
 It is better to be lucky.
 But I would rather be exact.
 Then when luck comes you are ready.
 (19)

 Comment: Let me quote Seneca, “Luck is what happens when preparation meets opportunity.”

 2. But man is not made for defeat,” he said.
 “A man can be destroyed but not defeated.
 (66)